 Publicize Your Background Check Policy

 This would eliminate the ethical grey area of peeking at their social media accounts unbeknownst to them.
-If you clearly state on your applications that your business undertakes background screening of all applicants, any person who does hand in an application will do so with full knowledge of your intention.
-Not only does this remove any ambiguity, but it is also mandated by federal law.
+If you clearly state on your applications that your business undertakes background screening of all applicants.
+Any person who does hand in an application will do so with full knowledge of your intention.
+Not only does this remove any ambiguity, but it also mandates by federal law.
 Have your labor attorney draw up the policy to cover all bases and leave no area for misinterpretation.
-If not included on the application form, make sure it is present in the business handbook or mentioned in the interview.
+If this not include in the application form, make sure it is present in the business handbook or mentioned in the interview.

 Give The Interviewee A Chance To Explain

 The results of the background check are black and white.
-You would be tempted to immediately say yes or no based on what you read.
-But are there some circumstances where an explanation should be allowed?
-This is all up to you as the boss, but there is some usefulness in allowing the applicant to shed some light on whatever situation turned up on the search.
-It is not unheard of that these checks return non-factual information.
+You will tempt to immediately say yes or no based on what you read.
+But are there some circumstances where an explanation should allow?
+This is all up to you as the boss.
+But there is some usefulness in allowing the applicant to shed some light on whatever situation turned up in the search.
+It is not unheard of for these checks to return non-factual information.
 If an applicant says such, allow them to provide proof of this claim.
 Should they be able to substantiate their position, the final ruling should be in their favor.

 As you would have come to understand, background checks are valuable but not cut and dry.
-Not all information will be factual and not everything you see or read will give an apt description of the person looking for employment.
-In addition to running the search, take some time to sit and speak with the applicant about things that make you second guess offering them a job.
+Not all information will be factual and not everything you see or read will give an apt description of the person looking for employment, in addition to running the search, take some time to sit and speak with the applicant about the things that make you second guess offering them a job.